-So, do manga artists draw digitally?
-The answer is yes.
 Manga artists do draw digitally, but some artists also use traditional mediums.
 There are two types of manga artists, those who use pencils and paper and those who solely rely on the digital medium.
-Some manga artists combine the two by first drawing the sketch of the manga traditionally and then finish the drawing digitally.
+Some manga artists combine the two by first drawing the sketch of the manga traditionally and then finishing the drawing digitally.

 How Do Manga Artists Draw Digitally?

-Today, with the use of software, manga artists are able to flawlessly create layouts, speech bubbles and add texture (such as crosshatching or dots) to their work.
+Today, with the use of software, manga artists are able to flawlessly create layouts and speech bubbles and add texture (such as crosshatching or dots) to their work.

 If the software is the virtual version of a page, then you can think of a stylus as the virtual version of a pencil.